 Pre-relational databases from VSAM to Adabas or IDMS can be a treasure trove for data scientists.
 Details of how fast user and supply chain interactions occur, to how often, when, where, and with who- it's all there.
-Some refer to this as dark data, underutilised information assets that have been collected for single purpose and then archived.
+Some refer to this as dark data, underutilized information assets that have been collected for single purpose and then archived.
 But given the right circumstances, that data can be mined for other reasons.
-Infinity Property & Casualty Corp., for example, realised it had years of adjusters' reports that could be analysed and correlated to instances of fraud.
+Infinity Property & Casualty Corp., for example, realized it had years of adjusters' reports that could be analyzed and correlated to instances of fraud.
 It built an algorithm out of that project and used the data to reap $12 million in subrogation recoveries.

 Can data be replicated, or shared, from IDMS to relational?

-Many Fortune 1000 companies shy away from large database modernisation projects, fearful of disruption or failure.
+Many Fortune 1000 companies shy away from large database modernization projects, fearful of disruption or failure.
 Companies cannot switch off those systems, disconnect them from legacy applications written in COBOL, or simply import the data into modern PostgreSQL platforms.
 Due to the many mergers and acquisitions in the finance world, banks sometimes have dozens of separate legacy systems.
 These aging cobbled-together legacy systems can often be found in payment and credit card systems, ATMs and branch or channel solutions.
 The fact that these legacy systems cause companies headaches is illustrated by the Deutsche Bank, whose big data plans are held back due to the legacy systems.
 Advanced Mainframe Datashare service empowers true business intelligence by integrating IDMS to relational.
 This service: